jrobinson2786/Data_Analytics_Portfolio/SQL Projects /Churn, Retention, Segmentation /README.md

 * Finally, for the segmentation, calculated each player's completion percentage and grouped the players into segments based on the percentage of levels that they completed in 25% increments.
 This allowed me to analyze the average tendencies of each group (ie: help used, retry times, success time, etc.)

 One important insight that I've discovered while researching segmentation is that these projects have a tendency to start with a general idea then evolve over time with more relevant metrics and user segments.
-From what I understand, one of the most important aspects of the project are the conversations that it inspires between teammates and stakeholders.
+I've learned that one of the most important aspects of the project are the conversations that it inspires between teammates and stakeholders.

 ## Resources: